ismailceylan/php-m3u8-parser/docs/Stream.md

 );
 ```

 However, please note that the text to be parsed must not contain any URL or URI lines.
-Stream will not parse these.
+Stream class won't parse these.
 You can set the URL or URI later using the relevant setter methods.

 Now we can access the properties of the stream and manipulate them with setter methods or get values from getter methods.